ZooidDino/potaxium-docs/content/docs/history/rate.md

 ---
-weight: 2
+weight: 1
 draft: false
 toc: false
 title: "Forex (FX) Rates"
-description: "API to retrieve the current forex conversion rates"
+description: "API to retrieve the forex conversion rates related to a date in the past"
 ---

+> Available only in plans starting from [MINIMAL](/docs/pricing/)

-Obtain a list of all the currently available conversion rates using `USD` (Dollar) as the default base currency.
+Obtain a list of all the daily conversion rates of a specified date using `USD` (Dollar) as the default base currency.

 In the following example, `1 USD` = `0.895772375876783 EUR`.

 HTTP Request:
 ```
-GET /live
+GET /history
 ```

 <br>